 Project budget tracking

-If your project has a budget, you will see a ring around the project icon on the Project Planner.
-As you create assignments and use up your budget, the ring will update automatically.
+If your project has a budget, when you expand it you will see a bar that indicates how it's tracking.
+As you create assignments and use up your budget, the bar will update automatically.

 Did this answer your question?